uclouvain/osis-registration/README.md

 ### Sox
 Sox adds some noise to the generated audio to complexify the process of computerized captcha solving.
-You may install Sox with the following commands:
+You may install Sox with the following command:
 ```
 apt-get install sox
 ```